SC will decide on Friday whether to initiate contempt proceedings against Kunal Kamra | India News — TruthDive

 He read the letter from Attorney General KK Venugopal, who had given his consent to initiate criminal contempt proceedings against Kamra.

-The court asked the lawyer not to read the cartoonist’s alleged derogatory tweets at a public hearing, saying they had already reviewed Venugopal’s letter on the matter.
+The court asked the lawyer not to read the comic book artist’s alleged derogatory tweets in court, saying they had already reviewed Venugopal’s letter on the matter.

 The consent of the attorney general or attorney general is required under section 15 of the Contempt of Courts Act 1971 to initiate contempt proceedings against a person.

+The attorney general had consented to the initiation of criminal contempt proceedings against Kamra, saying that the tweets are in “bad taste” and that it is time for people to understand that blatantly attacking the supreme court will attract punishment under of the Law of Contempt of Courts of 1972.

-One of the petitions has been filed by law student, Shrirang Katneshwarkar, who has claimed that Kamra had started posting tweets on November 11, when the high court was hearing journalist Arnab Goswami’s appeal against the order of the High Court of Bombay rejecting his request for bail. in a 2018 suicide incitement case.
+One of the petitions was filed by law student Shrirang Katneshwarkar and others, who claimed that Kamra had started tweeting on November 11, as the high court heard journalist Arnab Goswami’s appeal against the Bombay High Court order that rejected his provisional guilty plea. bail in a suicide complicity case in 2018.

+The statement alleges that after the high court granted Goswami provisional bond on November 11, Kamra “re-posted several tweets and thus scandalized” the high court and “further reduced” his authority.

+“The supposed contemnor (Kamra) has the following 1.7 million people.
+The scandalous tweets of the alleged contestant were seen by his followers and many of them retweeted the same thing ”, the allegation affirmed.

+Venugopal had consented to the initiation of criminal contempt proceedings against Kamra for his tweets and said that today people believe that he can “boldly and shamelessly condemn” the Supreme Court of India and its judges by exercising their freedom of expression, but under the Constitution, freedom of expression is subject to the law of contempt.

+“I have reviewed each of the tweets you have attached to obtain consent to proceed in criminal contempt against Kunal Kamra.
+The tweets that I extract below are not only in bad taste, but they clearly cross the line between humor and contempt of court ”, the attorney general had said in his letter to one of the applicants who had requested his consent for the initiation of a process for contempt. against Kamra.

-The pleas arose for a court hearing led by Judge Ashok Bhushan, who heard presentations by attorney Nishant R Katneshwarkar, who appeared for one of the petitioners and claimed that Kamra had posted several scandalous tweets for the judiciary.
+The pleas were brought before a court on Thursday headed by Judge Ashok Bhushan, who heard submissions by lawyer Nishant R Katneshwarkar, who appeared by one of the petitioners, and claimed that Kamra had posted several scandalous tweets for the judiciary.

 “All these tweets are outrageous and we had asked for the consent of the attorney general,” Katneshwarkar told the court, which also included Justices RS Reddy and MR Shah.